Mercedes boss : EV costs will remain higher for foreseeable future

 Kaellenius said this was the reason why the group was working to optimise fixed costs and resource allocation to reach the same profitability with electric cars as it could with combustion engines.

-Asked how much the new CLA class reduced costs from the previous generation, Mercedes-Benz Chief Technology Officer Markus Schaefer said they were moving towards a level of 50% cost reduction.
+Asked how much the new CLA class reduced costs from the previous generation, Mercedes-Benz Chief Technology Officer Markus Schaefer said they were moving towards a significant cost reduction for batteries.

 Batteries for the CLA will be produced by key supplier CATL and ACC, in which Mercedes owns a third.